 I now work as a consultant and part-time lecturer/trainer.
 Consultancy work is mostly in supporting organisations (NGOs and UN agencies such as Unicef in the main) evaluate how they have protected and promoted public health in all sorts of situations such as responses to natural disasters and conflict or the recovery phase after such events.
 I also lecture part-time and deliver training on a range of issues such as Public Health in Humanitarian Action and Health, Environment and Climate in TCD, UCD, NUI Galway and other institutions within Europe.

 In the context of climate change and increasing numbers of people displaced by conflict or otherwise there is an ever more urgent need for Environmental Health professionals to be engaged in protecting and promoting the health of the most vulnerable in our global community.

-Programme Chair for Environmental Health, School of Food Science & Environmental Health, Dublin Institute of Technology.
+Programme Chair for Environmental Health, School of Food Science & Environmental Health, Technological University Dublin.

 I have a background qualification in Environmental Health from TUD and have been lecturing in the School of Food Science & Environmental Health for over 15 years.
 I am involved in curriculum, design, delivery, examination and review.
 I take great satisfaction in teaching and supervising at undergraduate and postgraduate level.
 My role in EH education has afforded me the opportunity to work most recently on internationalisation and globalisation in EH education in America, Abu Dhabi, Bangladesh, Russia and Kazakhstan.
 I collaborate closely with the EH State Profession and the private sector on internship, mentoring and assessment of EH student performance.